VE3OY/srf-ip-conn-srv/README.md

 Important:
 -----------
 For this program to work, you need to set up port-forwarding on your router/firewall<br>
 so that Port 65100 is open to the internet.
+If this port is not opened, then nobody<br>
+outside of your home network will be able to connect to it.

 No warranty or guarantee is made or implied.<br>
 Your mileage may vary!<br>